Greek PM Tsipras names anti-austerity cabinet, port sale halted

 Bank of Piraeus (BOPr.AT), Alpha Bank (ACBr.AT) and National Bank of Greece (NBGr.AT) all fell between 10 and 12 percent.

-A German central banker warned of dire problems should the new government call the country's aid programme into question, jeopardising funding for the banks.
+A German central banker warned of dire problems should the new government call the country's aid program into question, jeopardizing funding for the banks.
 "That would have fatal consequences for Greece’s financial system.
 Greek banks would then lose their access to central bank money," Bundesbank board member Joachim Nagel told the Handelsblatt newspaper.

 Moody's credit rating agency said uncertainty created by the Syriza victory is negative for Greece's credit rating, adding that it "undermines depositor confidence and has an adverse effect on economic growth prospects".